Hey, everyone, I hope you’re doing great so today I will be showing you how to install Django on Ubuntu Linux operating systems.

 The great thing about it is that there are no limits to the number of environments you can have since they’re just folders containing a few scripts.

-We use a module named virtualenv which is a tool used to create isolated Python environments.
-Virtualenv creates a folder which contains all the necessary executable files to use the packages that a Python project would need.
+We use a module ‘virtualenv’.
+This tool allows us to create isolated Python environments.
+Virtualenv creates a folder that contains all the necessary executable files to use the packages that a Python project would need.

 $ sudo apt-get install python3-venv

 Installation of the virtual environment is complete.
 Now let’s create a directory where we will create a virtual environment.
 Type this in the terminal to create a folder named project.

 $ mkdir project

 and then change directory to project

 Now we will create the virtual environment here and for that, we will type

 $ python3 -m venv env